 After completing the withdrawal and detox phase, it is often best to consult with experts on the subject.
 Depending on the individual case, rehab, support groups (12-step, religious, etc.), or extended therapy sessions may be indicated.
 While relapse rates for benzodiazepine abuse are low, the numbers can be deceiving.
 If a person has been using high doses of the drugs for many years, they are much more likely to need additional support in order to remain clean.

-As with other recovery processes, it is best that the addict avoid placing himself in stressful situations or situations which might act as triggers for them, particularly during early recovery (up to a year)x.
+As with other recovery processes, it is best that the addict avoid placing himself in stressful situations or situations that might act as triggers for them, particularly during early recovery (up to a year)x.

-American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from benzodiazepine addiction due to the length of time these programs give to addicts to allow them to get past their addiction.
+American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from addiction, including from benzodiazepine addiction, due to the length of time these programs give to addicts to allow them to get past their addiction.
 It takes a good year of abstinence in a controlled environment for an addict to get past the addiction to benzodiazepine.
 Most other rehab programs are not able to give that much time and attention to the addict or are too costing for most people to afford over an extended period of time.

 iPsychiatric Medication Awareness Group.
 “History of Benzodiazepines: What the Textbooks May Not Tell You”.
 C. Heather Ashton, DM, FRCP.
 Oct.
 12, 2005. https://www.psychmedaware.org/HistoryBenzodiazepines.html